Pipeline triggers

 A pipeline trigger is scoped to a specific Buildkite pipeline, and can be used to trigger builds from monitoring alerts, deployment systems, or any service that can send outbound webhooks.

-The pipeline triggers feature is currently in private preview as it is still undergoing development.
-To request early access or provide feedback, please contact Buildkite's Support team at support@buildkite.com.
+The pipeline triggers feature is currently in public preview.
+To provide feedback, please contact Buildkite's Support team at support@buildkite.com.

 Create a new pipeline trigger